-- You want protection against hit-and-run drivers, or being hit by a car as a pedestrian (both of these are also covered by uninsured/underinsured motorist coverage).
+- You want protection against a hit-and-run driver, or being hit by a car as a pedestrian (both of these are also covered by uninsured/underinsured motorist coverage).

 Do I need uninsured motorist coverage?